 Wave Race 64

-As far as I can tell, there are also operation cards for Yoshi’s Story, Glover, and Snowboard Kids 2.
-These are three N64 games I’ll probably never own.
-I’m just not a fan of Yoshi’s Story, Glover seems fun but isn’t at the top of my list to find, and Snowboard Kids 2 is worth a small fortune due to rarity right now!
-Still, if I happen upon them I’ll update this post.
+As far as I can tell, the only other operation cards are for Yoshi’s Story and Snowboard Kids 2.
+These are two N64 games I’ll probably never own.
+I’m just not a fan of Yoshi’s Story, and Snowboard Kids 2 is worth a small fortune due to rarity right now!
+Still, if they end up in my collection I’ll update this post.
 If you know of another N64 operation card not mentioned here, please share below!
 And if you’re into N64 collecting, check out my Funtastic controllers list too.

 Do you appreciate a good N64 operation card as much as me?
 Or am I just ridiculous?
 Do you know of any other N64 games that included one?
 And we should bring these babies back for modern games?
 Let me know in the comments below!